MME83/lambda-tasks/task-3/readme.md

 ## installing
 ```
-copy folder 'task-3' from PR to your PC and install dependencies
+copy folder 'task-3' from PR to your PC and install dependencies, rename file '.env-example' to '.env'
 ```
 ## run the app
 ```